Fibird/JoinAlgos/README.md

+# Declaration

+This repo is based on the repo:<https://github.com/ybbh/multicore-hashjoins>.
+If the owner of the repo do not hope my using your repo, please contact me and I will delete this repo.

 # Introduction

-This package provides implementations of the main-memory hash join algorithms described and studied in our ICDE 2013 paper.
+This package provides implementations of the main-memory join algorithms.
 Namely, the implemented algorithms are the following with the abbreviated names:

  - NPO:    No Partitioning Join Optimized (Hardware-oblivious algo. in paper)